kcech/sentilo-docs-test/docs/clients/raspberrypi_client.rst

    server.use(restify.queryParser());
    server.use(restify.bodyParser());

-   // We only need a POST endpoint service to receive ordercs callbacks
+   // We only need a POST endpoint service to receive orders callbacks
    // The path will be [POST] http://localhost:8080/order server.post('/order', function(req, res, next) {
        res.send(req.params);